Sequential learning and control: Targeted exploration for robust performance: Dual Control

 Upon application of the exploration input determined by solving \eqref{eq:opt_problem}, new data is obtained.
 Combining the new data with the prior information, the MAP estimate~\eqref{eq:LMS} is used to obtain obtain improved/updated estimates $\hat{A}_T$, $\hat{B}_T$ and a new bound $D_T^{-1}$ on the uncertainty.
 Parameters $\hat{\theta}_T$ are projected on $\mathbf{\Theta}_0$, resulting in $\tilde{\theta}_T$ and corresponding to matrices $\tilde{A}_T$, $\tilde{B}_T$.
-This ensures that the uncertainty over the parameters does not increase \eqref{eq:projection}.
+This ensures that the uncertainty over the parameters \eqref{eq:projection} does not increase.
 Subsequently, after $T$ time steps, the designed gain-scheduled controller with the new scheduling variable $\Delta_s= $ can be applied.
-Using \eqref{closedloop}, this controller can be explicitly written as a state feedback control law $K$:\nolinebreak \nolinebreak Note that $(I-K_\mathrm{s}(\hat{B}_T-\hat{B}_0))$ is non-singular (with high probability) due to the equivalence in \cite[Thm.~2]{scherer2001lpv}.
+Using \eqref{closedloop}, this controller can be explicitly written as a state feedback control law $K$:\nolinebreak \nolinebreak Note that $(I-K_\mathrm{s}(\tilde{B}_T-\hat{B}_0))$ is non-singular due to the equivalence in \cite[Thm.~2]{scherer2001lpv}\footnote{The feasibility of the LMIs \eqref{eq:LMIs_GS} implies the well-posedness of the closed loop \eqref{closedloop}, which in turn results in the non-singularity of $(I-K_\mathrm{s}(\tilde{B}_T-\hat{B}_0))$ for all $\Delta_\mathrm{s} \in \bm{\Delta}=\{\Delta: \Delta^\top \Delta \preceq D_0^{-1}\}$ (cf. Lemma \ref{lem:projection-bounds}, Part II).}.
 The overall procedure is summarized in Algorithm~\ref{alg:main}.